faizmokhtar/faizmokhtar.com/content/posts/how-to-completely-remove-git-submodules-within-a-repository.md

 git submodule add git@github.com:faizmokhtar/example-repo library/example-submodule
 ```

 That's it.
 But the steps to remove it are very tedious and it's something that I always forgot how to.
-So here are the steps
+So here are the steps to completely remove it from your repository.

 ## To Completely Remove Git Submodule